lukamiletic95/papers/Trees clustering.md

 </div>
 <br/><br/>

 First and foremost, let us assume that the network is now divided into clusters.
-As presented in [9], nodes are clustered according to geographical proximity or some network-related metrics that refers to network proximity (e.g. the round-trip delay or the number of hops between nodes).
+As presented in [9], nodes are clustered according to geographical proximity or some network-related metrics that refers to network proximity (e.g. round-trip delay or number of hops between nodes).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTIyNDE0ODY3LDYzMTYyMDUwOF19
+eyJoaXN0b3J5IjpbLTEzNjI1NzI5NDMsNjMxNjIwNTA4XX0=
 -->